 NOTE: If you excessively increase the volume levels, it may cause echo or other audio disturbances.
-(See page 24 for detailed information on volume control.)

 If you adjust the output volume controls that are on the individual pieces of equipment (computer, camcorder, DVD, etc.), it will affect both the room volume and the transmitted audio level.